j-barnak/j-barnak.github.io/Wiki/Topics/Computer-Security/Executable-Stack.md

-# Exploting an Executable Stack
+# The Executable Stack

-## What is an Executable Stack

 An **executable stack**, as the name implies, allows for instructions to be executed on the stack.
 This simple program illustrates how this might work:

 ```c
 #include <stdio.h>